Average Cost of Homeowners Insurance in North Carolina (2025)

 Average Cost of Home Insurance in North Carolina by Construction and Roof Type

-The type of roof on your home also influences your homeowners insurance premium.
-In North Carolina, homes with tile roofs, valued for their durability, generally see lower insurance costs than homes with shake-treated roofs.
+Your roof type also influences your homeowners insurance premium.
+In North Carolina, homes with tile roofs see lower insurance costs than homes with shake-treated roofs due to their durability.

-Similarly, the construction materials used in your home can affect your insurance rates.
-Superior construction materials, which are more resistant to hazards like fire, can lead to lower premiums than standard frame construction.
+Your home's construction materials also affect insurance rates.
+Superior construction materials, which resist hazards like fire better, lead to lower premiums than standard frame construction.

-Use the drop-downs in the table below to see how premiums change based on your home's materials.
+The drop-downs in the table help you see how premiums change based on your home's materials:

 Average Annual Home Insurance in North Carolina by Construction and Roofing Type